na0mint/telegram-news-bot/README.md

 # Features

 - Fetching articles from RSS feeds
-- Article summaries powered by GPT-3.5
+- Article summaries powered by GPT-3.5 or llama3
 - Admin commands for managing sources

 # Configuration